yeodoug.com - Resources

 Conventional valved instruments went through a long history of experimentation before the currently accepted convention of 2-1-3-4 semitones on the 1st through 4th valves was accepted.
 Tuning of the second valve on bass trombones is going through a similar period of experimentation.
 The dependent system designer has something of an easier task: because the second valve is not available in isolation, she can select her favorite fundamental for the combined valve tuning.

 The independent system designer doesn't have that luxury.
 After all, the intent of the design is to give the player unlimited access to that section of tubing.
 This means that something will be mistuned.
 If we choose to tune the combined valves to a true pitch (relative to A-440), then one valve or the other will be mistuned when used in isolation.
 By mistuned, I mean that with the handslide closed, the fundamental produced by that valve alone doesn't belong to the 12 tone equally tempered chromatic scale.
 Conversely, if the designer chooses to make each valve produce a true pitch in isolation, the combined valves are mistuned (in the same sense used above).
-It's basically the same problem valve players have -- 1+3 is sharp, and you have to lower the pitch somehow.
+It's basically the same problem 3-valve instrument players have -- 1+3 is sharp, and you have to lower the pitch somehow.

 Dependent systems were originally sold with a combined valve flat E tuning.
 After all, the goal was to give the player a low B, and the flat E tuning accomplished that.
-Prior to the advent of double valve basses, the player who needed a low B would pull the tuning slide to retune the F attachment to E. This was an obvious starting point for the second valve -- push a button instead of pulling a slide.
+Prior to the advent of double valve basses, the player who needed a low B would pull the tuning slide to retune the F attachment to E. This was an obvious starting point for the second valve — push a button instead of pulling a slide.
 One might argue that pulling a slide is a more natural act for a trombonist than pushing a button, but I won't.
 After these things had been around for a while, bass players began to think that low E was not particularly helpful, and something else might help more.
 After all, with low E tuning, the B is still down at the bottom of the slide stocking.
-Bach makes the most comprehensive set of second valve crooks that I'm aware of: they come as Eb, D and Db.
+Bach Corporation makes the most comprehensive set of second valve crooks that I'm aware of: they come as Eb, D and Db.
 The most commonly used second valve tuning (can I say the standard tuning?) is D. With this tuning, a bass trombone has fundamentals of Bb (open), F (valve 1) and D (valve 1 and 2).
 Incidentally, the Bb (open) and F (thumb) can be taken as given.

 The D tuning makes a "pedal" Bb available at the end of the handslide.
-Some people refer to that as "7th" position, but a D trombone with a Bb slide length doesn't have a seventh position -- the note is actually in 5th position on the D trombone.
+Some people refer to that as "7th" position, but a D trombone with a Bb slide length doesn't have a seventh position — the note is actually in 5th position on the D trombone.
 And I probably should note here that one cannot take an E pull as necessarily present on the F attachment of a double valved bass.
 It ought to be, but there are too many exceptions.

-The original Minnick/Herrick independent systems I've seen were tuned as G on the second valve (Olds also followed this pattern, Holton provides a G crook for their double rotor bass).
+The early independent systems I've seen were tuned as G on the second valve (Olds also followed this pattern, Holton provides a G crook for their double rotor bass).
 This tuning gives as additional series (G [finger], very flat Eb [both valves]).
 I surmise that people converting from dependent systems had some problems with that, because the stock tuning on these instruments now is a very flat G on the finger valve.
 This gives fundamentals in the following series: D (both valves), and sharp Gb (finger).
 Note that this is the same as the tuning for the Bb/F/D dependent system.
 The only difference is the availability of a very flat G (or sharp F#) on the finger valve alone.
 Any technical advantages (and there are some) are derived from the availability of this "mistuned" valve by itself.

 There are alternate crooks available for some independent basses.
 Bach sells crooks for the 50B3O in G, D, and C. Edwards sells a D crook, and will build your horn in G or "flat" G at your preference.
 With D tuning on the finger, low B is in 1st with both valves down.
 Using C on the finger, you get something akin to a flat Bb or possibly A with both valves, I would guess (I've never played this tuning and have no way of checking it out.)
 The tuning information is summarized in the table below.